prachigauriar/Task/README.md

 ### Changing the Execution State of Tasks

-Once you have a task workflow set up, you can very easily start executing it by sending the workflow the `‑start` message.
+Once you have a task workflow set up, you can start executing it by sending the workflow the `‑start` message.
 This will find all tasks in the workflow that have no prerequisite tasks and start them.
 If you subsequently wish to cancel a task (or a whole workflow), you can send it the `‑cancel` message.
-Retrying failed tasks is as simple as sending them the `‑retry` message, and if you wish to reset and re-run a successfully finished task, send it the `‑reset` message.
-As alluded to earlier, tasks propagate these messages down to their dependents, which propagate them to their dependents, and so on, so that, e.g., canceling a task also cancels all of its dependent tasks.
+Retrying failed tasks is as simple as sending them the `‑retry` message, and if you wish to reset a successfully finished task so that you can re-run it, send it the `‑reset` message.
+As alluded to earlier, tasks propagate these messages down to their dependents, which propagate them to their dependents, and so on, so that, e.g., cancelling a task also cancels all of its dependent tasks.

 ### Being Notified of Task Completion, Failure, or Cancellation

 Every task has an optional delegate that it can notify of success, failure, or cancellation.
-If you’re more interested in these events for an entire workflow, you can be a workflow’s delegate.
+If you’re interested in these events for an entire workflow, you can be a workflow’s delegate.
 Workflow delegates receive messages when all the tasks in a workflow are complete and when a single task in a workflow fails or is cancelled.

 ### More Info